sunnysunny3145/91porndl/README.md

 [![Build Status](https://travis-ci.org/iliul/porndl.svg?branch=dev)](https://travis-ci.org/iliul/porndl)

 [Porndl](https://github.com/iliul/porndl) is a tiny command-line utility to download videos from the **91porn  site**(🔞).
 Personal use, fully script. u need to run it semi-auto.

-Before using it, u need to go to https://weibomiaopai.com/online-video-download-helper/91porn to get all sub-files link and save it as a .links input file.
+Only support few of the website page based download due to the coding format.
+If it failed please go to https://weibomiaopai.com/online-video-download-helper/91porn to get all sub-files link and save it as a *.links input file.
+Then use it.
+Still under testing.

 # Getting Start